darktable-org/dtdocs/content/preferences-settings/shortcuts.md

 -   Enable, expand or focus modules
 -   Click buttons
 -   Switch between views

-A _shortcut_ is a combination of inputs that triggers one of the actions available in a given context.

-Darktable comes with many predefined shortcuts using keyboard or keyboard and mouse, but you can also use various other input devices, including MIDI devices and game controllers -- see the [midi device support](../special-topics/midi-device-support.md) section for details.
-These are referred to as _input devices_ in this guide.

 The recommended way to assign shortcuts to visual elements is the [visual shortcut mapping](#visual-shortcut-mapping) mode.